-Term Definition Mercy Care Department of Child Safety Comprehensive Health Plan (DCS CHP) A health plan administered by the Arizona Department of Child Safety (DCS) that provide services to children in the custody of the State of Arizona's foster care system.
-Integrated Health Plan A plan that joins physical and behavioral health services to treat all aspects of healthcare needs for members under a chosen health plan.
+Term Definition Health Plan (DCS/CHP) A health plan administered by the Arizona Department of Child Safety (DCS) that provide services to children in the custody of the State of Arizona's foster care system.

+A plan that joins physical and behavioral health services to treat all aspects of healthcare needs for members under a chosen health plan.
 Managed Care Organization Contracts with primary care physicians (PCP), specialists, dentists, hospitals and other ancillary providers to form a network of service providers.
 Primary Care Physician (PCP) The health care provider chosen by or assigned to a patient to provide medical care, maintain the patient's medical records and make referrals for medically necessary specialty care.